arusak/contentful-fullstack-demo/README.md

 - No automated tests are present in this repository as of 2025-09-10.
 TODO: Add unit tests for controllers and integration tests for API routes.

 ### Development tips
-- BASE_URL is used in server components (use()) to call the local API.
-For local dev, set it to http://localhost:3000.
+- NEXT_PUBLIC_SITE_URL is used by server components to call the local API.
+For local dev, set it to your dev origin (e.g., http://localhost:3000).
 In production, set it to your deployed origin (e.g., https://your-domain.example).
+If you change the dev port, update both PORT and NEXT_PUBLIC_SITE_URL accordingly.
+- Vercel sets NEXT_PUBLIC_SITE_URL automatically.
 - Roles and tags must correspond to Contentful entry tags (metadata.tags).
 Update `roleMapping.ts` to match your space.

 ### Deployment
 - Any platform that supports Next.js 15 (Node 18.18+).
-Provide env vars and a proper BASE_URL.
-If deploying behind a custom domain, set BASE_URL to that domain so server components can reach the API.
+Provide env vars and a proper NEXT_PUBLIC_SITE_URL.
+If deploying behind a custom domain, set NEXT_PUBLIC_SITE_URL to that domain so server components can reach the API.
 - TODO: Add platform-specific instructions (e.g., Vercel, Docker) if/when chosen.

-### License
-- No license file found.
-TODO: Add a `LICENSE` file (e.g., MIT) and update this section accordingly.